openstack/nova/doc/source/admin/sev.rst

      footprint of any flavor imposes a maximum number of simultaneously running guests which is less than or equal to the SEV limit.

+- Configure :oslo.config:option:`ram_allocation_ratio` on all SEV-capable
+  compute hosts to ``1.0``.
+Use of SEV requires locking guest memory, meaning it is not possible to overcommit host memory.

+  Alternatively, you can explicitly configure small pages for instances using the :nova:extra-spec:`hw:mem_page_size` flavor extra spec and equivalent image metadata property.
+For more information, see :doc:`huge-pages`.

 - Configure :oslo.config:option:`libvirt.hw_machine_type` on all
   SEV-capable compute hosts to include ``x86_64=q35``, so that all x86_64 images use the ``q35`` machine type by default.
 (Currently